oracle/terraform-provider-oci/website/docs/d/dns_view.html.markdown

 # Data Source: oci_dns_view
 This data source provides details about a specific View resource in Oracle Cloud Infrastructure DNS service.

-Get information about a specific view.
-Note that attempting to get a view in the DELETED lifecycleState will result in a 404 to be consistent with other operations of the API.
+Gets information about a specific view.
+Note that attempting to get a view in the DELETED lifecycleState will result in a `404` response to be consistent with other operations of the API.
+Requires a `PRIVATE` scope query parameter.

 ## Example Usage